World's Columbian Exposition Scrapbooks

 Scope and Contents

-Belle and Charles Raddin’s three scrapbooks contain clippings, images and souvenir items relating to the 1893 World’s Columbian Exposition, a world’s fair held at Chicago, Illinois, celebrating the 400th anniversary of Christopher Columbus’s landfall in the western hemisphere.
-The three scrapbooks each pertain to a certain aspect of the Exposition.
+The three World’s Columbian Exposition scrapbooks each pertain to a certain aspect of the fair.
 One volume provides an overview of the fair and its international aspects as shown through newspaper clippings and graphic images.
 The second volume holds information and images pertaining to the buildings and pavilions built specifically for the Exposition.
-The third volume features information and images, largely newspaper clippings, pertaining to the newly constructed Art Institute of Chicago and the art collections displayed during the fair.
+The third volume features information and images, largely newspaper clippings, pertaining to the newly constructed Art Institute of Chicago and to the art collections displayed during the fair.

 Dates

-- Other: Majority of material found in 1893
+• Other: Majority of material found in 1893

 Creator